This is a collaborative post.

 For older family members especially, this kind of conversation can be helpful, even if it seems like something way off into the future.
 The way you approach this is important, as they may not be expecting the conversation or feel ready for it.
 You might want to show them a place like Eastleighcarehomes.co.uk/locations/care-homes-north-devon/ so they know where you want to go if it’s no longer possible for you to stay at home.
 You might want to discuss your will and other things.
 Try not to be morbid about it though, especially if you’re talking to your kids.
 They worry about you more than you realise, even if they are young!

 It’s an ongoing process, but you can learn to accept yourself, exactly as you are, at any age.
 Self-acceptance will do so much for your confidence and happiness.
 Work on loving yourself no matter what, and it won’t matter how your body or looks change.
 This is probably the most important way to combat feeling worried about getting older, in my opinion.

 There’s no age limit on what you can achieve

 Forget the timeline that society tries to impose upon us.
 There’s no age limit to what you can achieve, so go out and get it!
 The time will pass anyway, so you may as well spend it doing something you love.

 Still worried about getting older?

 What are your thoughts on this topic?
 I know it’s not always an easy one to discuss, but breaking down stigmas is important.
 Ageing and death have such negative connotations for society that we need to try and normalise these conversations.
 I’d love to hear what you think.
-Feel free to leave me a comment in the box below, or as always, you can catch up with me over on Twitter or Instagram.
+Feel free to leave me a comment in the box below.